ssgeejr/fromzerotodocker/install_docker_couchbase.md

             config: [{subnet: 192.168.50.0/24}]
 ```

+From the couchbase documenation
-CouchDB uses /opt/couchdb/data to store its data, and is exposed as a volume.
+* CouchDB uses /opt/couchdb/data to store its data, and is exposed as a volume.

-CouchDB uses /opt/couchdb/etc to store its configuration.
+* CouchDB uses /opt/couchdb/etc to store its configuration.

- mysql:
-    image: mysql
-    volumes:
-       - db-data:/var/lib/mysql/data